 As you grow more varieties, you can stock up, dry herbs in the microwave, preserve or freeze some vegetables and fruits, make chutneys – and not be running to the store every time you need fresh produce.
 The more you grow, the more you’ll save.

 5. You Know What’s In Your Food (And What’s Not)

-Having control of what’s in and what’s not in our food seems like an impossible goal.
+Another of the not-so-obvious benefits of growing your own food is having control of what’s in and what’s not.
 I mean, is organic 100% organic?
 In fact, what does organic really mean?
 What chemicals and pesticides are used to grow our fruits and vegetables?
 Sadly, we’re not told.
 And whatever it is that’s been sprayed on our food, is it harmful?
 I don’t want to be a scaremonger, but we need to be aware of the dangers that exist in the food production industry.

 The fewer chemicals and pesticides we put into our bodies the better.
 No one really knows what they do to us long term.
 In addition, there have been recent outbreaks of E. coli in romaine lettuce and salmonella in red onions.
 The good news is that you have control over all this by growing your own food.
 Every little bit helps to keep ourselves healthy and safe.

 6. Gardening Can Be Fun